pltod/hb-nodejs-2014/week0/task2/README.md

 There are 3 modules:

-### Server
+* server

-* contains http server logic
+> contains http server logic

-### DB
+* db

-* stores data in memory
+> stores data in memory

-### Client

-* contains endpoints and handlers

-TODO

-* Connection logic to server is encapsulated inside client/client-api-connector.js

-> in such way it is reused in command line program and in a test suite
+* chirp_client

+> cli app for interacting with the chirp server